-Mangroves serve as nurseries for fish, oysters, crab and shrimp.
-Snook, mangrove snapper, tarpon, jack, mullet, sheepshead and a large variety of other Florida fish feed on this tropical plant.
+Mangroves serve as nurseries for fish, oysters, crab, and shrimp.
+Snook, mangrove snapper, tarpon, jack, mullet, sheepshead, and a large variety of other Florida fish feed on this tropical plant.
 Its branches and boughs become nesting rookeries for many species of birds and its root system helps prevent erosion and stabilize the shoreline.

 Popular throughout Florida are “mangrove tunnels” – small waterways under a canopy of mangroves that create a tunnel effect.

 Many of the tunnels were originally ditches dug years ago for mosquito control.
 The strategy did not work, and the ditches left behind eventually canopied over to become a mangrove arbor.
 Other mangrove tunnels have formed naturally where tidal waters ebb and flow.
-Mangrove tunnels are often maintained by parks, conservationists and eco-tour outfitters to give paddlers a unique and enjoyable eco-adventure on the water.
+Mangrove tunnels are often maintained by parks, conservationists, and eco-tour outfitters to give paddlers a unique and enjoyable eco-adventure on the water.

 Paddling a mangrove tunnel is a magical venture.
-Whether on a kayak or paddleboard, it is a quiet and cool, almost ethereal, escape where the light is subdued, the breeze flows through the shady overhang and wildlife, above and below the waterline, flourishes.
+Whether on a kayak or paddleboard, it is a quiet and cool, almost ethereal, escape where the light is subdued, the breeze flows through the shady overhang, and wildlife, above and below the waterline, flourishes.

 Consider paddling mangrove tunnels on your own or with an eco-guide.
 Many experts recommend you consider a guided tour for your first time on a trail.
 Eco-tours vary between 2 – 4 hours depending on the route.
 Guides carefully explain the magical eco-system that is an essential part of Florida’s environment.
 Costs range from $30 to $55 per person, with special rates for kids.

 Be sure to take your time and enjoy all the beauty of this unique experience and let your paddle do the work.
-Florida has many areas to discover mangrove tunnels but here are some to get you started (scroll to the bottom of page for a linked guide to outfitters):
+Florida has many areas to discover mangrove tunnels but here are some to get you started (scroll to the bottom of the page for a linked guide to outfitters):